Pfern/TtT-in-Portugal-2016/TtT_session_3.md

 It may be useful to consider adapting from Pedro's checklists:

-* To prepare a new training course
+####To prepare a new training course

-/ Define the main idea
+* Define the main idea (matching a perceived need)
-/ Define the Ideal audience
+* Define the Ideal Target Audience
-Define pre-requisites for the participants
+* Define pre-requisites for the participants
-Select potential instructors.
+* Select potential instructors.
 One of them plays the leader role.
 Involve him/her in all discussions from this point on.
-Breakdown into skills and concepts needed for each skill {
+* Breakdown into skills and concepts needed
+* for each skill {
-    state objective(s) and wite them down
-    consider exercise alternatives
+    state objective(s) and wite them down / consider exercise alternatives /
-    gauge duration, tech. requirements, testing
+    gauge duration, tech. requirements, testing /
-    pick the best suited exercise
+    pick the best suited exercise /
-    design a short lecture to precede it adjust timing for an ideal training slot duration prepare self-assessment questions
+    design a short lecture to precede it/ adjust timing for an ideal training slot duration / prepare self-assessment questions
     }
-Compose a logical sequence of slots and distribute them in a course plan timetable for each training day {
+* Compose a logical sequence of slots and distribute them in a course plan timetable
+* for each training day {
-    program a fist slot.
+    program a fist slot /
-    On the fist day, use that slot to break the ice and establish team work discipline On the other days, use it for the wrap-up of the content of the eve }
+    On the fist day, use that slot to break the ice and establish team work discipline / On the other days, use it for the wrap-up of the content of the eve / }
-Plan a final wrap-up discussion at the end of the course Distribute the time slots through the days of training, using duration to balance the learning effort Use breaks to induce periods of collective reflection Foresee some physical activity, a couple of walks, a deep breathing exercise, for example You now have a COURSE PLAN!
+* Plan a final wrap-up discussion at the end of the course
+* Distribute the time slots through the days of training, using duration to balance the learning effort
+* Use breaks to induce periods of collective reflection
+* Foresee some physical activity, a couple of walks, a deep breathing exercise, for example

+####Course deployment (face-to-face)

+* Prepare the workstations so that they have a uniform setups/installations.
+* Ideally, prepare and test one machine and use disk cloning to ensure uniformity.
+* Clean-up shared directories: To_Participant, From_Participant, Data, Installers
+* Check projector, lamp, dust filter, focus and color mode.
+* Check documentation that may need to be distributed in paper form
+* Check name tags for the Participants
+* Prepare a list of Participants
+* Check training  room tidyness
+* Check air conditioned, lighting
+* Check for the availability of pens and paper pads for notes
+* Check Felt Tip Markers and whiteboard